sanketkumaronline/Credit_Risk_Analysis/README.md

 * **Imbalanced Classification Report:**

     ![balancedrandomforest_cr](./Resources/balancedrandomforest_cr.PNG)
 * The Balanced Accuracy Score is better than all previous resampling models.
-The Recall value for High Risk has also improved.
+The Recall value for High Risk is good but highest for Low Risk as compared to previous models.

 ### 6. Details for Easy Ensemble AdaBoost Classifier
 * **Balanced Accuracy Score:** 0.9316600714093861